-Shango, also spelled Chango, is one of many orishas (deities) in the Santeria and Candomble religions.
+Shango, also called Chango, (I will be using both names through the page) is one of many orishas (deities) in the Santeria and Candomble religions.
 According to Wikipedia, Santeria and Candomble are "Afro-Caribbean religions derived from traditional beliefs of the Yoruba people of Nigeria."
 Enslaved Africans introduced these religious beliefs to the New World.
 Although the slaves were forced to convert to Christianity, they secretly continued to worship and practice their religion.
-To avoid severe punishment and "preserve their traditional beliefs, the slaves disguised their orishas as Catholic saints."
+To avoid severe punishment and preserve their Yoruba tradition, the slaves disguised their orishas as Catholic saints."

 Santeria is comprised of a Supreme Being, known as Oloddumare, and orishas (deities).
 In Migene Gonzalez-Wippler's book, Santeria, The Religion, she writes that Oloddumare created the, "orishas to manifest his will and express his essence in nature...The orishas are not gods, but children and servants of Oloddumare."

 After reading the above-mentioned statement, one can surmise that orishas are messengers of God doing His work.

 Orisha Shango is a highly esteemed African deity in the Afro-religious community.
 He is revered by his followers and is considered the Lord of thunder, lightning, and fire.
 He loves to dance, play the bata drums, and have fun.
 However, he is also known for his reputation as a womanizer.
 Despite his love for enjoyment, he is a formidable warrior who exudes strength and power.